furlan-lab/Code-Library/README.md

-# Getting Set up on the Cluster
+# Getting set up on the cluster

 1. Get permission to rhino from SciComp